For reference, here is the copy in the infographic:

 Background files of a WordPress theme

 In order for a WordPress theme to work, it needs a few essential background files.
-These files can be modified to your needs and can quite powerfully affect the custom look and functionality of your site.
+You can modify these files to your needs and quite powerfully affect the custom look and functionality of your site.

 comments.php